c Human Factors for Software Dependability 2025

 HFSD Workshop

-The First International Workshop on Human Factors for Software Dependability
+The Second International Workshop on Human Factors for Software Dependability

-The first International Workshop on Human Factors for Software Dependability (HFSD), co-located with the 35th IEEE International Symposium on Software Reliability Engineering (ISSRE 2024), which will be held in Tsukuba, Japan, from October 28 to 31, 2024.
+The second International Workshop on Human Factors for Software Dependability (HFSD), co-located with the 36th IEEE International Symposium on Software Reliability Engineering (ISSRE 2025), which will be held in São Paulo, Brazil, from October 21 to 24, 2025.

 HFSD is a specialized workshop aims to bring researchers from multiple disciplines together to address the human factors that challenge the reliability, safety, and security of software systems.
 Interested topics include, but are not limited to, the following: